newstack-cloud/celerity/libs/blueprint/docs/ARCHITECTURE.md

 _In the architecture diagram above, you will see the data source provider is a separate entity from the resource/link provider.
 This is purely like this to provide a clearer visualisation of the architecture and in code, data sources are a part of resource providers._

 A provider can also provide custom variable types which are enum variable types with a fixed set of possible values; these are useful for a type of value with a large set of fixed possible values.

+A provider can provide global pure functions that can be used in blueprint `${..}` substitutions.

 Finally, a provider is also responsible for implementing link implementations for links between resources.